ko4ergins/web-scraper-no-no/readme.md

 3. From the cloned folder open terminal and execute `npm i`

 ## How to run web scraper
+1. Add `.env` file to the root of project
-1. From the cloned folder open terminal and execute `npm start`
+2. From the cloned folder open terminal and execute `npm start`

 ## Review CSV results
 The `*.csv` results are stored in the `./output/*` folder